 Fractional CTO vs Technical Cofounder: Which One Does Your Startup Need?

-You are not technical.
-You have an idea, maybe an early version someone built, and a growing list of decisions you cannot make with confidence.
-Two pieces of advice keep coming up: find a technical cofounder, or hire a fractional CTO.
+Then two pieces of advice keep coming up: find a technical cofounder, or hire a fractional CTO.

 They sound like versions of the same fix.
 They are not.
+But they overlap more than most people admit.

 I do fractional CTO work.
 The first honest thing I tell some founders is that they should not hire me yet.
+The second is that, for a lot of founder-led remote teams, a fractional CTO is closer to the missing cofounder layer than they expected.

 They Are Not the Same Bet